 TEN THOUSAND TREES

-Through a process called transpiration, trees take water via their gcadmins and release it as water vapour from their leaves.
+Through a process called transpiration, trees take water via their gcadmins and release it as water vapor from their leaves.

 WHAT IS A MORINGA TREE?